-"With the chivster we started to notice a new aesthetic coming through blogs, niche magazines, graduate fashion shows and of course on the streets," Peter Firth, a former journalist and now LSN's "Insight Editor," told me.
-"Right now sports and performance wear is on the rise, and we're reaching what I think is the first wave of nostalgia for the 'chav' look of the mid naughties."
+"With the chivster we started to notice a new aesthetic coming through blogs, niche magazines, graduate fashion shows and of course on the streets," Peter Firth, a former journalist and now LSN's "Insight Editor", told me.
+"Right now sports and performance wear is on the rise, and we're reaching what I think is the first wave of nostalgia for the 'chav' look of the mid noughties."

-Chav is, of course, along with "hoodie," "scally," or "ned," reductive shorthand for an oft-imagined adolescent, usually from an estate, who, in addition to sportswear, likes weed, benefit fraud, FIFA, and intimidation.
-It's a word that does nothing to help the problems that the myth might have grown out of—problems of underemployment and antisocial behavior.
+Chav is, of course, along with "hoodie", "scally" or "ned", reductive shorthand for an oft-imagined adolescent, usually from an estate, who, in addition to sportswear, likes weed, benefit fraud, FIFA and intimidation.
+It's a word that does nothing to help the problems that the myth might have grown out of – problems of underemployment and antisocial behaviour.
 But despite many attempts to kill the word, it has endured.
 Why?

 Terms like chivster don't help.
 In the end the new word doesn't seem to have caught on, attention confined to a bemused few on Twitter, and an Evening Standard follow-up piece that asked: "Is the chivster a thing, then?"

-Owen Jones's publishing sensation Chavs: The Demonization of the Working Class popularized the view that the word was no longer viable for usage, describing the phenomenon as a "flagrant triumphalism of the rich who, no longer challenged by those below them, instead point and laugh at them."
+Owen Jones's publishing sensation Chavs: The Demonization of the Working Class popularised the view that the word was no longer viable for usage, describing the phenomenon as a "flagrant triumphalism of the rich who, no longer challenged by those below them, instead point and laugh at them".

 If "chivster" ever did take off, it wouldn't be the first time that middle-class kids have looked to the working-class they feel estranged from in a kind of fascination (and maybe jealousy) for a supposed wantonness that cannot thrive among the strictures and etiquettes of Middle England.
 For LSN's Firth, it's this that fuels it.
 "We are frequently shown a life through social media and mainstream media that is inaccessible to most of us," he says.
 "Maybe we need more angry young men and fewer people who are willing to roll over and accept things as they are so long as they can still afford to live in Dalston."